mkhuda/angular-gulp-bundle/README.md

 Angular Basic with Gulp and Browserify
 =======================================================================
 Starting with very basic angular 1.0 project, this repository will update immediately.
-For sure, I will update with some minimal Controller, States, and Services provided by Angular 1.
+For sure, I will update with some minimal Controllers, Directives, and Factories provided by Angular 1.0 .

+## Tech That I Use
+- Node 6.10.3 (running on Ubuntu 14.04)
+- NVM (Node Version Manager)

-#Thank you
+# Thank you